CoppolaFrancesco/CADD-workflow/README.md

 # AutoDock Vina docking

-Now we are ready to run the vina docking.
+Now we are ready to run the Vina docking.
 To do so in the folder AutoDock-Vina/ just run the following command:

 ```
 $ python vina-batch.py